Pen Y Fan Walk

 The remainder of the walk is relaxing and leads alongside a river and across undulating hills, that are, of course, scattered with more sheep!

-In this section of the route, we saw absolutely nobody.
+In this section of the route, I saw absolutely nobody.

 It was incredibly peaceful and utterly idyllic being surrounded by nothing but mountains and wildlife.